 - an Investors in People employer with Gold status

 - an Investors in Young People employer with Gold status

 - a Working Families Employer

 We are very proud of the recognition and awards we have received for our people practices, including previously winning Best Health & Wellbeing Initiative at the Scotland’s Best Employer Awards and being ranked in The MPF Top 100 Professional Firms to Work For.
-Harper Macleod was the first commercial law firm in Scotland to be awarded the Investors in People (IIP) award in May 1998, most recently being accredited at Silver level in 2020.
+Harper Macleod was the first commercial law firm in Scotland to be awarded the Investors in People (IIP) award in May 1998, most recently being accredited at Gold level in 2023.

 We work hard to give our young people opportunities in all areas of our business and received a Gold Accreditation from Investors in Young People.

 We are accredited as a Living Wage employer.
 The Living Wage is an hourly rate set independently and updated annually by the Centre for Research in Social Policy at Loughborough University.
 It is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.